 More US states could follow in their footsteps.
 Connecticut announced it would enact similar policies and New Jersey is expected to closely follow suit.

-Meanwhile, the US government is debating the specifics of an economic relief package.
+Meanwhile, the US federal government is debating the specifics of an economic relief package.
 On Friday, the US Senate was working towards finalizing a plan, reportedly worth around US$1 trillion, to help Americans weather the economic impacts of the virus.

 Details include policies on unemployment benefits, help with lost wages, tax cuts, and direct payments to US citizens.